pgManage/pgManage/envelope/man/man1/envelope.1.md

-envelope(1) -- PostgreSQL Administration for the web
+envelope(1) -- PostgreSQL Interface for the web
 ===================================================

 ## FULL PATH